Get full access

 Outbound Outreach

-Reaching out to passive candidates is time-consuming, but is well worth the effort.
-Sourced candidates are hired at twice the rate of inbound candidates.
-Sourcing platforms provide recruiters and hiring managers with tools to filter, identify, and reach out to potential candidates.
+The data shows that candidates are hired at twice the rate of inbound candidates.
+Sourcing platforms provide recruiters and hiring managers with the necessary tools to filter, identify, and reach out to potential candidates.

-While LinkedIn is the most common tool, LinkedIn In-mails tend to produce low response rates.
-For scaled hiring, we recommend pairing LinkedIn Recruiter with a sourcing tool like GEM to identify personal emails and manage outreach campaigns.
+Although LinkedIn is the most commonly used tool, LinkedIn In-mails tend to generate low response rates.
+For large-scale hiring, we recommend combining LinkedIn Recruiter with a sourcing tool like GEM to identify personal emails and manage outreach campaigns.

 Job Boards & Applicants